eDiscovery Certification Council

 Become a CeDPM – Certified eDiscovery Project Manager

-Learning Objectives
+Learning Outcomes

-What is eDiscovery and electronic store information (ESI)
+What is eDiscovery and electronic store information (ESI)?

 ESI such as: Emails, Text and SMS messages, Social media communications, Digital photos and videos, Instant messages, Global positioning data, IoT devices, and more